YOUR PRIVACY

 Female Genital Mutilation FAQ

-You may have heard the term “female genital mutilation,” or FGM.
+You may have heard us use the term “female genital mutilation,” or FGM.
 But what does it mean?
 How and why is it practiced?
 FGM in Kenya and around the world is a difficult topic to approach.
 As a start, here are some answers to our most common questions:

 1. What is FGM?